At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your relevant experience in maintenance engineering, particularly in manufacturing or production settings.
-Emphasise your qualifications, such as City & Guilds or HNC, and any specific skills related to mechanical and electrical systems.
+Emphasise your qualifications such as City & Guilds, HNC, or NVQ Level 3, and any specific skills related to mechanical and electrical systems.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role and the company.
-Mention your hands-on problem-solving abilities and how you can contribute to their commitment to quality and innovation.
-Be sure to align your values with their focus on sustainability and community.
+Mention your hands-on problem-solving abilities and teamwork skills, and explain how you can contribute to their commitment to quality and innovation.

 How to prepare for a job interview at The Collective Network